-- The student must have earned at least 60 semester hours of university credit and have fulfilled the internship prerequisites identified by the department awarding the credit.
+- The student must have an established USF G.P.A and have fulfilled the internship prerequisites identified by the department awarding the credit.

-- The student must have completed 18 semester hours within the major with a grade of C or above and have maintained a G.P.A. of 2.50 or above in the major.
+- The student must have completed 6 semester hours within the major

-- The student must have earned at least a 2.50 overall grade point average in course work at the University of St. Francis.
+- The student must have earned at least a 2.50 overall G.P.A. in course work at the University of St. Francis.

 The number of semester hours of credit granted on an internship is dependent upon the expected learning experience, amount of challenge, exposure to the field, number and difficulty of oral and written papers and presentations, and contact or clock hours.
 The intern must meet the minimum requirement of 40 clock hours for each semester hour of credit.